Controlling the Vehicle

 During operation, the vehicle can be commanded using the Fly and Flight Tools on the left side of the screen, as well as the Emergency Actions from the top menu bar.

-It is recommended to practice the following commands in the simulator several times before operating the vehicle.
+It is recommended to practice the following commands in the several times before operating the vehicle.

 When the Return command is given, the vehicle will fly in a straight line to the selected approach sectors at its current altitude or ascend to the minimum set return altitude while en route.